dirigible-io/dirigible-io.github.io/_posts/news/2016-04-18-fast_prototyping_in_front_of_your_customer.md

 ### Fast Prototyping in Front of Your Customer

-Last week Georgi Georgiev, our marketing expert, held a presentation about "What is Dirigible" and "How to Prototype Fast in Front of Your Customer", at local <a href="http://cloud.b2bmedia.bg/" target="_blank">cloud</a> event in Sofia.
+Last week <a href="https://www.linkedin.com/in/georgingeorgiev" target="_blank">Georgi Georgiev</a>, our marketing expert, held a presentation about "What is Dirigible" and "How to Prototype Fast in Front of Your Customer", at local <a href="http://cloud.b2bmedia.bg/" target="_blank">cloud</a> event in Sofia.

 Some images from the presentation, are available at: